julian-barker/can-of-books-backend/README.md

 ## Change Log

 10-03-2022 2:30pm - Completed README.
+10-03-2022 4:30pm - Application connects to mongoose and properly reads data from MongoDB on request from client.

 ## Estimates

-Name of feature:
+Name of feature: mongoose and mongo

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1hr

-Start time:
+Start time: 3:15pm

-Finish time:
+Finish time: 4:30pm

-Actual time needed to complete:
+Actual time needed to complete: 1hr 15min

 ## Credit and Collaborations